4paradigm/OpenMLDB/docs/en/openmldb_quickstart.md

   aaa 11 22 1.200000 11.300000 1636097290000 1970-01-01
  ----- ---- ---- ---------- ----------- --------------- - -------------
 ```
-2. The window range is `2 PRECEDING AND CURRENT ROW`, so we cut out the real window in the above table, the request row is the smallest row, the previous 2 rows do not exist, but the window contains the current row, so the window has only Request line this line.
+2. The window range is `2 PRECEDING AND CURRENT ROW`, so we cut out the real window in the above table, the request row is the smallest row, the previous 2 rows do not exist, but the window contains the current row, so the window has only one row(the request row).
 3. Window aggregation, sum c3 of the data in the window (only one row), and get 22.

 The output is: